In-Depth Understanding of C/C++ Compilation and Linking Technology 6 – A2: Dynamic Library Design Basics – ABI Interface Design

 }

-#endifThis way, we can make the interface seen by the linker look much cleaner.
+#endifThis makes the interface presented to the linker much cleaner.

-Here, "providing a header file with complete ABI declarations" refers to a header file (.h) that contains all the necessary declarations, enabling the compiler to fully understand the interface of a library or module, thereby allowing it to:
+Here, a "header file providing complete ABI declarations" refers to a header file (.h) that contains all necessary declarations, enabling the compiler to fully understand the interface of a library or module.
+This allows it to:

 - Correctly compile code that calls the library.